Acura TL Insurance Rates

 Rates are averaged for all Acura TL models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Cheapest Acura TL Insurance
+How to Shop for the Best Acura TL Insurance

-- Insureds who want increased liability limits will pay about $520 annually to go from a 30/60 limit to higher 250/500 limits
+- Policyholders who may need more liability protection will pay about $530 annually to raise from a 30/60 limit to a 250/500 level

 Whether you want to know how much does a 2004 or 2012 Acura TL cost to insure or how much is a 2008 Acura TL to insure, use a rate comparison tool to find savings.